nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

 you may need to select the correct gcc version in shell like this:
   $ sudo gcc_select gcc42

-To compile, use the following command in uxix shell:
+To compile, just run "make" in the uxix shell.
-  $ make -f Makefile.osx

 == Compile on Linux ==
 Require: